 - No fire!

 Holidays, free time and breaks are the time for personal needs.
-Living in the Zen temple offers space to reexamine life & death.
-That's why personal needs are reduced to a minimum!
+Living in the Zen temple offers space to reexamine life and death.
+Personal needs are reduced to a minimum in the Zen temple!

 The headmonk / headnun has the right to cancel your templestay anytime.

-The head monk/ nun and the Insopor Zen Academy take no liability for injury or property damage.
+The head monk and the temple take no liability for injury or property damage.
 Participation in the templestay / retreat is at your own risk.
 Practitioners in the Zen temple are responsible for insurance cover (health insurance, liability insurance, etc.).
 If you have any allergies or are taking medication, please inform the temple in advance of your stay.

 Cook in the templekitchen